Aidan Combs

 • Identity and social interaction

-• Tool-building for sociological research
+• Tool-building for social research

 Education

-• PhD candidate in Sociology
+• PhD candidate in Sociology, Expected 2024

 Duke University